 There may be an imbalance of financial means in the event of a separation or divorce if one partner earns more income than the other.
 As such, married couples may choose to write a postnuptial contract which includes terms for spousal support to ensure financial security for a partner who earns less.

-Adversely affected spouses should seek advocacy from a knowledgeable Atlanta lawyer who has experience with postnuptial agreement cases.
+Adversely affected spouses should seek advocacy from a knowledgeable Atlanta lawyer who has experience with postnuptial contract cases.
 It can be beneficial to have qualified legal representation present during contentious court hearings.

 If your marriage is at risk of dissolving, you may need to create a post-marital contract to protect yourself and your assets.
-In other circumstances, postnuptial agreements can also help you transfer property to your spouse.
+In other circumstances, postnups can also help you transfer property to your spouse.

 An experienced Atlanta postnuptial agreements lawyer can present options for forming an arrangement that benefits your family.
 Contact our intake team today to discuss your spousal agreement needs.